coalcampusa.com

 March 2025 image by author

 Here are some of the remaining company houses at Lincoln Colliery.
 Levi Miller & Co. opened Lincoln Colliery in Tremont Township in 1869.
 After a few years the mine was idled in 1874.
 Miller reopened Lincoln around 1877 and it was a successful operation until the boiler house exploded in 1883.
-Miller moved on to opened a new mine a few miles away which would be known as New Lincoln.
+Miller moved on to open a new mine a few miles away which would be known as New Lincoln (see Joliet below).
 Then Lincoln Colliery was, at times, known as Old Lincoln and became an operation of the mighty Philadelphia & Reading Coal & Iron Co.
-This firm mined coal at Lincoln until idling it in 1889 to make improvments.
-When Lincoln reopend in 1890, it started many years of good production and improvments in the surface and underground facilities.
+This firm mined coal at Lincoln until idling it in 1889 to make improvements.
+When Lincoln reopend in 1890, it started many years of good production and upgrades in the surface and underground facilities.
 A new breaker was built in 1903.
 By 1906, some of the gangway portals were two miles long.
 In the 1910s, a new "washery" was built and the culm banks reprocessed.
-As late as 1929, hundreds of men worked at Lincoln Colliery (although I don't where they lived when the patch was so small).
+As late as 1929, hundreds of men worked at Lincoln Colliery (although I don't know where they lived when the patch was so small).
 Yet, in 1931, Philadelphia and Reading closed Lincoln Colliery.

 March 2025 image by author